 Mono County recognizes the need for bilingual language skills or specialized communication skills to improve consumer experience and reduce cultural/linguistic disparities.
 Thus, we continue to implement a Bilingual Pay Differential, which is intended to be an incentive for bilingual staff to utilize their skills and for us to leverage resources.
 All of our bilingual staff must successfully pass a merit exam to determine that they meet the requirements to be considered bilingual.

-We have allocated dedicated resources for interpreter services (Cesco Linguistic Company) in addition to bilingual staff, there are currently 8 bilingual staff members available as interpreters
+We have allocated dedicated resources for interpreter services (Cesco Linguistic Company) in addition to bilingual staff, there are currently 8 bilingual staff members available as interpreters.

 For further information, please see the Mental Health Services Act 18/19 Annual Updated (Attachment D), which includes the Workforce Needs Assessment, and the MHSA 19/20 Annual Update (Attachment C) WET section, which includes MCBH’s strategies for recruiting and retaining bilingual staff members.